Back to blog

 The LiteLLM Attack: What It Means for AI Security

-The LiteLLM PyPI supply chain attack stole API keys from thousands of developers.
-We break down what happened, what SafePrompt would have caught, and why AI security needs more than one layer.
+A poisoned LiteLLM package harvested API keys from developers who installed it.
+The kill chain, what SafePrompt would and would not have caught, and why AI security needs more than one layer.

 AI SecuritySupply ChainIncident AnalysisLiteLLM